Headgum: Review Revue

+A weekly show hosted by Reilly Anspaugh and Alfred Bardwell-Evans (2020-2022: Geoffrey James) that blends conversation and improv comedy based on the most absurd reviews on the internet.
+Guests have included Jeff Probst talking about Sandals Resorts, Ryan Gaul talking about haunted houses, and Finn Wolfhard talking about indoor trampoline parks.
+Review Revue first aired on January 13, 2020, and its final episode was released on December 24, 2024.
+The show has received positive reviews from outlets such as Vulture.com.

 Shock and Awesome

 Chris "Shockwave" Sullivan interviews comedians and musicians to understand their creative inspirations.
 Features on the show include Lin-Manuel Miranda and Wayne Brady.
 The show was retired on April 20, 2018.

 That Was Us

 Every episode, a guest joins Julia Nunes and shares an embarrassing anecdote of who they used to be.
 The final episode of That Was Us aired on April 21, 2017.

 The Coe Show

 Former ESPN radio personality Tyler Coe hosts this sport-related podcast.
 It was retired on November 5, 2016.

 The Earthling's Podcast

 William Haynes, Yessica Hernandez Cruz and John Ros host this comedic discussion podcast.
 The Earthling's Podcast premiered on April 3, 2017, and was retired on February 19, 2018.

 The Mindhouse Project

 Host Josh Ruben and guests discuss a wide variety of topics.
 Guests who appeared on The Mindhouse Project include Thomas Middleditch, Patrick Wilson, and Matt McGorry.
 The podcast was retired on September 19, 2017.